 This Mother’s Day we would like to shed some light on how setting up a family trust could be a better option to diversify your portfolio which not only saves you from massive tax bills but also safeguards the interest of your kids and your assets.

 Family trusts are used to hold assets or to run a family business and are usually established for asset protection or tax purposes.
 They manage assets and support beneficiaries – usually immediate and extended family members – and help to ensure that assets are protected and remain in the family over time.
 A family trust can hold more than one asset – such as real property and company shares.
 Cash is also a suitable asset.

 Family trusts are discretionary, meaning that the trustee has the power to decide who are the beneficiaries of the trust’s net income and capital gains.

-The trust us governed by a trust deed, a legally binding agreement which sets out the terms and conditions of that trust.
+The trust is governed by a trust deed, a legally binding agreement that sets out the terms and conditions of that trust.

 To form a family trust, a settlor – who must be independent of the family and beneficiaries (such as a solicitor or accountant) – gives assets or money to the trustee and signs the trust deed.
 This is their sole involvement in the matter.

 An appointer – who is usually the person who decides to set up a trust initially – appoints a trustee (which can be an individual or a company), who/which is responsible for conducting the trust and managing its assets.
 However, the appointor and trustee can be the same person.

 While an agreement between family members may be seen as an informal affair and something that can be easily established, this is not the case.
 A family trust is a complex legal agreement that is subject to significant rules and regulations and governed by complex legislation.
 It is important to get professional accounting, financial or legal advice before acting – all of which Canny Group house under the one roof.

 Tax Law for Appointer + Trustee